 Then you’ll see a drop-down menu full of shortcut options or the option to create your own custom Sproutlet.

 After clicking the Create Sproutlet button, you’ll be taken to a screen to edit and confirm your Sproutlet.
 Once you’re happy with it, simply click the green Share button to send it live.

 Sproutlets vs Traditional Actions

 You’ll notice that there are some key differences between Sproutlets and traditional ActionSprout Social Actions.

 - The action title, image, and description only appear on Facebook.
 Unlike normal actions, your title, image, and description only come into play in the Facebook News Feed.
 Once a supporter clicks on your link, they will only see your call to action and action button(s) at the bottom of the screen.

 2. You can't ask for additional data.
-Usually when creating an action you can chose what additional data you’d like to collect.
+Usually when creating an action you can choose what additional data you’d like to collect.
 (Gold plan only) This feature is not available when creating a Sproutlet.

 3. You cannot ask for or collect donations within Sproutlets.

 6. Action updates cannot be applied to Sproutlets